smissingham/missingham.net/content/Software Engineering/Composition over Inheritance, a Pizza Analogy.md

 But, how often do you get asked for variation from the menu?

 If you're like a pizza shop, where "no olives" and "extra cheese" is common, you want composition.
 An opt-in process, where you have lower level *ingredients* ready to go, not an entire premade pizza that you have to deconstruct and will forever taste like remnant ingredients.

+A final thought, it is reasonable (and likely) that the best solution is somewhere in between, a combination of the two.
+Our pizzas dough could be pre-spun into the right size bases and pre-sauced, and then have ingredients thrown on top.
+This would arguably be composition on top of inheritance.
+The risk with this way of thinking is that the inherited base can quickly become bloated with unnecessary artifacts, so I find it best to still consider the argument at the high level, say it with me:

+>[!quote] Composition Over Inheritance